sswoodruff89/FireGirl/README.md

 ------

 ## Overview
 ${Untitled Platformer} is a 2D action platformer game that harkens back to the days of the NES.
-You can select from a handful of characters, each with their own abilities (such as throwing fire), to take on enemies (from monsters to mercenaries) as you traverse multiple levels.
+You can select from a handful of characters, each with their own abilities (such as throwing fire), to take on enemies as you traverse multiple levels.

 ## MVP